 This bill amends existing laws regarding the obstruction or hindrance of lawful trapping of game in Alaska.
-It introduces an affirmative defense for individuals who obstruct or hinder trapping if they can demonstrate that they were lawfully using public land and believed it was necessary to disable a trap or snare to protect public or private property.
-Additionally, the bill clarifies that individuals aggrieved by violations of trapping laws are entitled to recover damages, including general and special damages, but it also stipulates that damages cannot be recovered from individuals who successfully raise the affirmative defense related to the disabling of traps.
+It introduces an affirmative defense for individuals who obstruct or hinder trapping if they can demonstrate that they were lawfully using public land and believed it was necessary to disable a trap or snare to protect public welfare or private property.
+Additionally, the bill clarifies that individuals aggrieved by violations of trapping laws are entitled to recover general and special damages, including costs related to licenses, permits, and travel, while also allowing courts to award punitive damages.

 Statutes affected: HB0198A, AM HB 198, introduced 04/16/2025: 16.05.790, 16.05.791